 Meanwhile, inflows into gold and silver exchange-traded instruments are also surging.

 ETF holdings of gold assets have risen for 18 straight weeks – the longest such streak since 2006.

 Another bullish factor was actions by Sprott Physical Silver Trust, a closed-end financial product that holds a fixed amount of silver.
 It recently filed to expand its asset base by up to $1.5 billion, which represents close to 65 million ounces of new silver.
 That’s equivalent to almost 8% of annual silver mine production!

 Silver is a smaller market than gold in terms of the value of total consumer demand for jewelry and bullion.
-It therefore has the potential to move more dramatically at the margins in response to increases in demand and/or shortfalls in supply.
+It, therefore, has the potential to move more dramatically at the margins in response to increases in demand and/or shortfalls in supply.

-Silver naysayers could be left speechless by the price moves still to come as the realities of rising physical demand and an intractable mining supply deficit forces the market to find a new equilibrium.
+Silver naysayers could be left speechless by the price moves still to come as the realities of rising physical demand and an intractable mining supply deficit force the market to find a new equilibrium.

 Stefan Gleason is CEO of Money Metals Exchange, the company recently named "Best Overall Online Precious Metals Dealer" by Investopedia.
 A graduate of the University of Florida, Gleason is a seasoned business leader, investor, political strategist, and grassroots activist.
 Gleason has frequently appeared on national television networks such as CNN, FoxNews, and CNBC and in hundreds of publications such as the Wall Street Journal, TheStreet, and Seeking Alpha.